trueos/trueos-docs/trueos-handbook/introducing.rst

 * Based on FreeBSD-CURRENT.

-* The GRUB bootloader has been replaced by the FreeBSD bootloader which now provides both GELI and boot environment support.
+* The GRUB bootloader has been replaced by the FreeBSD bootloader, which now provides both GELI and boot environment support.
 The :guilabel:`Use GRUB bootloader` checkbox has been added to the :guilabel:`Customize Disk Selection` screens for users of dual-boot